yennanliu/CS_basics/doc/faq_sql.md

 - In short :
 	- Full outer join: Join all `columns` (No matter if table A, B has same  columns )
 	- Union          : Join  all `rows`    (if table A, B has same columns)
+	- Cross join :  All column combinationS within columns in table A and B
 - https://www.quora.com/What-is-the-difference-between-full-outer-join-and-union-in-SQL
 - https://www.solutionfactory.in/posts/Difference-between-Join-And-Union-in-SQL